Wilooper/Lyrica/README.md

 - All tests pass
 - Documentation is updated
 - Commit messages are descriptive
+- OR you can just suggest changes to made in project by opening a issue i will try to solve issue ASAP
 ## 📝 License

 MIT License © 2025 Lyrica Contributors